Golden State Warriors Star Andrew Wiggins Ends COVID Vaccination Hold Out

 Myers echoed those sentiments.

 “My belief and my thoughts are that we will have a full team,” he told reporters.
-“I’m not preparing for anything else.”MORE NEWS: Earthquake Centered Near Morgan Hill Jostles South Bay Sunday Morning
+“I’m not preparing for anything else.”MORE NEWS: Facebook Whistleblower Frances Haugen Emerges From The Shadows During '60 Minutes' Interview

 Wiggins came to the Golden State Warriors from the Minnesota Timberwolves in February 2020.
 Last season he averaged 18.6 points and 4.9 rebounds per game.
 His current contract with the Warriors runs through 2023.